enviroware/ensemble_rec_manager/README.txt

 This is the operator applied to the extracted model data.
 Currently implemented:
 AVG --> average of model values within time window
 INT --> sum of model values within time window
+SKIP --> when applied to the vr variable (e.g. 01), it suppresses the creation of
+         of the file with the data extracted from the model

 ** extract_utc
 If"extract_utc: 1" the time shift from UTC to LST won't be made.